 Katalin Halász is a Leverhulme Trust Early Career Research Fellow at Brunel University.
 Her research project is on 'Affective whiteness: racializing Hungarian national identity '.

 She is a Board Member of the International Visual Sociology Association and is on the Editorial Board of Qualitative Research.

 Prior to her Leverhulme grant, she was a Postdoctoral Research Fellow on the Politics of Patents European Research Council funded research project at Goldsmiths, University of London.

 She has held teaching positions at Brunel, City and Goldsmiths universities.
-Previously, she worked at The Runnymede Trust and at the European Network Against Racism.
 She holds a PhD in Visual Sociology from Goldsmiths, as well as an art (Camberwell College of Arts), a social policy (the London School of Economics) and a law (University of Pécs, Hungary) degree.